SahajIVVIX-1/SahajIVVIX-1/README.md

 I am Sahaj Saliya
 ====================================================================================================================================

-I am Enrolled in ICT Course at PDEU
+I have been Enrolled in ICT Course at PDEU
 -----------------------------------

 🎓 I am a student and a tinkerer for Computer Science, Chemistry and Mathematics.
 I like innovating various things in my surrounding and to implement my ideas through Programming. 👨‍💻 My skillsets include Python3, Linux and elementary level C/C++ and HTML.